jefponte/lumen-api-example/02-api-with-db/README.md

+## Api with database mapping

+1. Create laravel/lumen project:

+        composer create-project --prefer-dist laravel/lumen your-project-name

+2. Create your controller and add the method you will call in the route:

+        ./app/Http/Controllers/MovieController.php

-4. Enable the Eloquent, in ./bootstrap/app.php uncomment this line
+3. Enable the Eloquent, in ./bootstrap/app.php uncomment this line
 ```php

         $app->withEloquent();
 ```

-5. Define the database configuration in this ./.env.
+4. Define the database configuration in this ./.env.
 If you use sqlite you have to create a empty file with this path /database/database.sqlite

         DB_CONNECTION=sqlite
         #DB_HOST=127.0.0.1